lavanet/lava/docs/proposals/001-proposal-template.md

 ### Non-Goals

-What is out of scope for this proposal?
+What is out of the scope for this proposal?
 Listing non-goals helps to focus discussion and make progress.

 ## Proposal